Edidevi/Small-School-Network/README.md

 A computer suite has many more devices, higher bandwidth demand, and different security requirements than reception, so giving it its own WLAN makes sense.

+Before this, needed to sort out etherchannle between switch and wlan, for redundancy reasons.